The Reuters Institute is pleased to offer Google Digital News Journalist Fellowships to pursue a three, six or nine month’s research programme.

 College Admission Requirement

-- A full curriculum vitae
+- A full curriculum vitae;

-- A second professional reference (e.g. former employer)
+- A second professional reference (e.g. former employer);

-- A sample of their work.
+- A sample of your work.